 The good news for anyone looking for the best APS-C camera is that there are plenty of fantastic choices.
 They range from increasingly rare compact cameras to mirrorless cameras with astonishing specs.

 Full-frame cameras might still reign supreme in the professional world.
-But it’s not unheard of for a pro to carve out a successful career with nothing more than an APS-C. But it’s probably a discussion for another time whether this trend will continue.
+But it’s not unheard of for a pro to carve out a successful career with nothing more than an APS-C model.
+That’s why it’s still well worth investing in a crop-sensor camera.

-For now, we’ve put together a selection of compact, DSLR, and mirrorless APS-C cameras for you to consider.
+For now, we’ve put together our selection of the best APS-C cameras for you to consider.
 There’s something for every photographer and every budget on this list.
-Continue reading to see which is best for you.
+Continue reading to find out which camera is best for you.

 The very best APS-C cameras have very high pixel counts on their sensors.
 They feature some of the best autofocus (AF) and image stabilization (IS) systems available.
 Whether you are an APS-C fan or remain to be convinced, there’s something here to meet your needs.